hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/forms-and tables/hotel-feedback-form/README.md

 ```<label for="lastName">Last Name:</label> <input id="lastName" name="lastName" type="text" size="10" />```

 Give the name and email inputs a `size` attribute with a value of `"20"`.

+## Step 13

+Your hotel feedback form should have an option for users to add their age.

+Start by adding a `label` element with the text `Age (optional):` to the form.

+The `for` attribute should be set to `"age"`.